-Unlike some cities, Baker isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Baker are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baker is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Baker is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Baker who work in office and administrative support (13.39%), sales jobs (11.54%), and food service (8.89%).
+There are especially a lot of people living in Baker who work in office and administrative support (12.62%), sales jobs (10.92%), and healthcare suport services (9.76%).

-The per capita income in Baker in 2010 was $18,661, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,644 for a family of four.
+The per capita income in Baker in 2018 was $26,235, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
+This equates to an annual income of $104,940 for a family of four.
 However, Baker contains both very wealthy and poor people as well.

-Baker is a very ethnically-diverse city.
+Baker is a somewhat ethnically-diverse city.
 The people who call Baker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baker residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Baker include Irish, German, English, and Italian.
+Important ancestries of people in Baker include French, English, Irish, German, and African.

 The most common language spoken in Baker is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.